-When an educator understands how the brain works, he is better equipped to assist his students in several ways.
-He can help them focus their attention, which will increase their retention.
+When an educator understands how the brain works, she is better equipped to assist his students in several ways.
+She can help students focus their attention, which will increase their retention.

-This is the promise given by brain based learning.
+This is the promise of brain-based learning.
 This learning method draws insights from several fields, including:

 When teachers understand this concept, it helps them to: